PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 The |AssetsView|_ shows the files created by the |PhaserEditor|_ editors.
 In the case of the `Asset Pack files <asset-pack-editor.html>`_, it also shows the file keys defined in the file.

-In the same way you `drop file keys from the Blocks view <adding-objects-from-the-blocks-view>`_ into the scene, you can drag the file keys from the |AssetsView|_ and drop them into the scene.
-Take a look to the previous section for more details on the kind of objects are created.
+In the same way, you `drop file keys from the Blocks view <adding-objects-from-the-blocks-view>`_ into the scene, you can drag the file keys from the |AssetsView|_ and drop them into the scene.
+Take a look at the previous section for more details on the kind of objects are created.

 .. image:: images/scene-editor/scene-editor-drag-from-assets-view.png
   :alt: Drag file keys from the Assets view.